tsdenouden/PolyQuiz/README.md

 npm run dev
 ```

-To create a new production build of the frontend and serve it from the backend as static files
+To create a new production build of the frontend and serve it from the backend as static files:
 ```bash
 npm run build:ui
 ```